Huashanli station: Platforms

 The platforms are arranged in side platform configuration, each 3.5 metres wide.
 The platforms have platform screen doors (PSDs).

 Station exits

-Hua Shan Li Station has four exits, all of which are located on either side of Weishan Road.
+Huashanli Station has four exits, all of which are located on either side of Weishan Road.
 B and C are located on the west side and A and D on the east.
 The exits are linked to the main structure station via two connecting bridges which span across the road.
 There are 2 elevators available.
 The respective exits and the nearby facilities and attractions are listed below: